xemantic/shader-web-background/README.md

 });
 ```

-The API is intended to be self explanatory, check [API specification](API.md)
+The API is intended to be self explanatory.
+Check [API specification](API.md) for details.
-for details.

 ### Handling errors